-The Best Speakers To Use With Your Amazon Echo Dot
+Best Speakers To Use With Your Amazon Echo Dot

 The speaker on a taller Amazon Echo is ok, but in larger rooms frequently feels a little flat.
 If your goal is high audio quality so you can stream across an entire house and really rattle the windows, you either want a complete standalone stereo system or you want a Sonos Play:5.

-One more thing: At some point in the not-so-distant future, Amazon's Alexa service and Sonos will work together, so you'll be able to control all of your Sonos speakers just by speaking to your Echo.
+One more thing: Amazon's Alexa service and Sonos have been long rumored to work together eventually, so you'll be able to control all of your Sonos speakers just by speaking to your Echo.

 Conclusion